busquets/convert-doc/README.md

   * doc  --> pdf
   * docx --> pdf

-The Debian Package is for Debian based Distributions (Debian, Ubuntu , LinuxMint...)
+The Debian Package is for Debian based distributions (Debian, Ubuntu , LinuxMint...)

-It can installed with: `sudo dpkg -i convert-doc.deb` The tar.xz file is a Package for Arch Linux.
+It can installed with: `sudo dpkg -i convert-doc.deb`

+The tar.xz file is a Package for Arch Linux.

 `pacman -U convert-doc-1.0-0-any.pkg.tar.xz`

 Installed, there should a context menu for doc, docx and odt files appear, which allows converting them.
 (Also multiple files parallel)